BA (hons), University of Toronto 1991

 Tucson AZ 85721 USA

-Important note: The former Dean of the Graduate College, and the current provost is Andrew Comrie, I am Andrew Carnie.
+Important note: The former Dean of the Graduate College was Andrew Comrie, I am Andrew Carnie.
 Our names are easily and frequently confused.
 Please be careful when addressing email and correspondence to send it to the right Andrew!